BigScreen Festival: BigScreen Pills

-BigScreen Pills, also organised by Cinaoggi and ASU, took place from 11-12 May 2005, a selection of short films, video art, movies and documentaries leading up to the second edition of BigScreen Asia.
+BigScreen Pills, also organised by Cinaoggi and ASU, took place from 11 to 12 May 2005, a selection of short films, video art, movies and documentaries leading up to the second edition of BigScreen Asia.
 The end of the evening featured a concert by the Japanese band Mono.

 Musorrafiti and Damiani were again the artistic directors, and the event was hosted by Valentina Pedone and Felix Schoeber.
 Works featured included Lisa Partby (The New Flowers of Beijing, Pao ma liu liu), abelvideo, He Jia, Guan Jang, Zhang Yang, Singing Chen, Chen Chieh-jen, Tsui Kuang-Yu, Hu Jieming.

 BigScreen Asia '02

-The second year of the BigScreen festival took place from 24-28 October 2005, featuring a selection of modern Thai cinema, a substantial display of short Korean films, a photographic exhibition, and a concert on Asian themes by Claudio Rocchetti.
+The second year of the BigScreen festival took place from 24 to 28 October 2005, featuring a selection of modern Thai cinema, a substantial display of short Korean films, a photographic exhibition, and a concert on Asian themes by Claudio Rocchetti.
 This was accompanied by the presentation of works by more well-known producers, including Wang Xiaoshuai, Wong Karwai, Fruit Chan, Rintaro, Katsuhiro Otomo, Zhang Yang and Jia Zhangke.

 The festival was hosted by Marco Ceresa, Marco Della Gassa, Marcello Ghiraldi, and Stefano Locati.

 BigScreen Italia 2006

 In November 2005 the organizers of CinaOggi moved to Kunming, China, and took the BigScreen Festival with them.
 The festival grew and became more of a competition.
-Italian universities including "La Sapienza" (Rome), the University of Naples, the Oriental languages department of the "Ca’ Foscari" University of Venice, the Young Italian Artists Association (GAI), and the Yunnan Arts Institute collaborated on the project, which took place in Kunming from the 19th to 23 July 2006.
+Italian universities including "La Sapienza" (Rome), the University of Naples, the Oriental languages department of the "Ca' Foscari" University of Venice, the Young Italian Artists Association (GAI), and the Yunnan Arts Institute collaborated on the project, which took place in Kunming from 19 to 23 July 2006.
 The festival had a particular focus on Bruno Bozzetto.

 The international jury included Wang Xiaoshuai, Jia Zhangke, artist Ye Yongqing, Marco Ceresa, and Song Jie, Dean of the Yunnan Arts Institute Cinema and Television Department.